 The whole “no guts, no glory” mentality has carried me through life and in my physical prowess I have found the stronger, never-give-up, courageous parts of myself.

-Practicing hot yoga in our home in San Miguel, I felt a searing pain down the left side of my body, never imagining that I had just herniated two of my discs.
-Falling to the floor and calling out for my husband, I knew that there was no amount of strong will nor physical therapy that was going to get me out of this one.
+Practicing yoga in our home in San Miguel, I felt a searing pain down the left side of my body, never imagining that I had just herniated two of my discs.
+Collapsing to the floor and calling out for my husband in agonizing pain, I knew that there was no amount of strong will nor determination that was going to get me back up on my feet.

-Flat out on a hospital bed in central Mexico like a turtle on its back, I have never felt so helpless and nearly defeated.
+Flat out on a hospital bed in central Mexico like a turtle on its back, I have never felt so helpless and (almost) defeated.
 The streams of tears flowed without restraint as I lay with eyes closed, not believing the surreal reality I found myself in.
-There is no dignity in semi-paralysis, peeing in a pan or having your body washed by two complete strangers.
+There is no dignity in semi-paralysis, peeing in a pan or bed baths.
+I refused to accept that as my long-term reality.

 One, two, three, four, five, six, seven, eight.